Stylback/home-server/README.md

 Access List:            Publicly Accessible
 ```

-Save and check that Homarr is accessible at `homarr.domain.tld`.
-For increased security, add a SSL-certificate and assign it a unique Access List entry.
+Save and check that Homarr is accessible at `homarr.domain.tld`, add a SSL-certificate for increased security.

 --------------------